Most freelancers should save 30%–40% of their gross revenue on a monthly basis. Where you land inside that range depends on:

 1) Social Security

-For most self-employed workers, contributions are calculated based on 70% of relevant income, and the standard contribution rate is 21.4%.
+For most self-employed workers, contributions are calculated based on 70% of total income, and the standard contribution rate is 21.4%.

 That translates to an effective 15% of gross revenue in many cases (because 21.4% × 70% ≈ 15%).